-- POV element, whose requirements are to: - Provide an accurate representation of a real vehicle to DBS sensors, including cameras and radar. - Be resistant to damage and inflict little or no damage to the SV as a result of repeated SV-to-POV impacts.
+The key requirements of the POV element are to:

+- Provide an accurate representation of a real vehicle to DBS sensors, including cameras and radar. - Be resistant to damage and inflict little or no damage to the SV as a result of repeated SV-to-POV impacts.

-- POV delivery system, whose requirements are to: - Accurately control the nominal POV speed up to 35 mph (56 kph). - o Accurately control the lateral position of the POV within the travel lane. - o Allow the POV to move away from the SV after an impact occurs.
+The key requirements of the POV delivery system are to:

+- Accurately control the nominal POV speed up to 35 mph (56 km/h). - Accurately control the lateral position of the POV within the travel lane. - Allow the POV to move away from the SV after an impact occurs.